joebb97/aoc-solutions/README.md

 # aoc-solutions
 My solutions to advent of code puzzles.

-Most of which are written in Rust or Haskell.
+Written in various languages that I enjoy.

-Helpful reference points for remembering syntax of each language, as well as for developing typical utilities that read from `stdin` and print to `stdout`
+Helpful reference points for remembering syntax of each language, as well as for developing typical utilities that read from `stdin` and print to `stdout`.